Armenian Heritage Park

 Remembering.
 Honoring.
 Celebrating.

-Annually, the Abstract Sculpture is reconfigured, symbolic of all who were pulled away or were forced to pull away from their country of origin and came to these Massachusetts shores, establishing themselves in new and different ways, contributing to the richness of American life and culture.
+The Abstract Sculpture, a split rhomboid dodecahedron made of stainless steel and aluminum, is annually reconfigured, symbolic of all who pulled away or were forced to pull away from their country of origin and came to these Massachusetts shores, establishing themselves in new and different ways.

 “…the Abstract Sculpture shows how public art becomes a part of the city...

-both permanent and alive..." - Joanna Weiss.
-The Boston Globe
+both permanent and alive..."
+The Boston Globe 2015

 The Abstract Sculpture sits atop a Reflecting Pool.
 The Sculpture is dedicated to lives lost during the Armenian Genocide of 1915-1923 and all genocides that have followed.